ccgreen/Gallifreyan/README.md

 ### About

-You can view the site at: http://adrian17.github.io/Gallifreyan/ The project's purpose is to quickly create complex and customizable Gallifreyan words/sentences, without the need for image processing tools.

 The project is based on Sherman's Circular Gallifreyan, for more information about the language visit http://www.shermansplanet.com/gallifreyan

+This is a fork of adrian17's Gallifreyan translater from http://adrian17.github.io/Gallifreyan/ , source at: https://github.com/adrian17/Gallifreyan

+You can view the site at:
+The project's purpose is to quickly create complex and customizable Gallifreyan words/sentences, without the need for image processing tools.
+This edition adds support for unifon characters*

 ### TODO:
+    Update Readme
 #### fixes:
 - the logic that limits angles in order to preserve letter/word order bugs out in rare cases
 - the same with the word circle drawing, it's even more important as the bug makes it impossible to make overlapping letters